ADHD (Attention Deficit Hyperactivity Disorder)

 On

-Attention deficit hyperactive disorder, or ADHD, is a condition characterized by inattention, hyperactivity, impulsiveness, or a combination.
+Attention deficit hyperactivity disorder, or ADHD, is a condition characterized by an ongoing pattern of inattention, hyperactivity, impulsivity, issues with executive functioning, or a combination.

 Symptoms